badal-io/airflow2-local-ci-cd/README.md

 ## 5. Commands for operations & maintenance:

-  - To check if all 3 containers (webserver, scheduler, postgres_db) are running and healty:
+  - To check if all 3 containers (webserver, scheduler, postgres_db) are running and healthy:

         docker ps